eyepatchParrot/eyepatchParrot.github.io/_posts/2017-09-13-base-case-sorting.md

 was being sorted were the macro expansions.
 As such, this would be a optimal for minimizing copies when the original array can't be re-used.

-Peter Cordes recommends on StackOverflow: https://stackoverflow.com/a/39336981/2250147
+Peter Cordes recommends on Stack Overflow: https://stackoverflow.com/a/39336981/2250147
 ```
 You can use vmovmskps on integer vectors (with a cast to keep the
 intrinsics happy), avoiding the need to right-shift the bitscan (ffs)